BenjaminPelletier/CarND-LaneLines-P1/README.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consists of the following steups:
+My pipeline consists of the following steps:
 1. Convert image to grayscale
     1. I constructed a special grayscale mapping function that assigns "whiteness" and "yellowness" scores to each pixel, and then takes the maximum of the two scores
 1. Remove local background brightness